magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 TODO:

-Zoxode conda with simlink in user local bin??? delete clipman startup
+delete clipman startup

 nms and dragon need to be recompiled

-zoxide version is too old
+zoxide version is too old : Zoxode conda with simlink in user local bin???

 ======